Southern Television: 1980 franchise round

 The 1980 Independent Television franchise round required Southern Television to re-apply to the Independent Broadcasting Authority (IBA) to continue to broadcast to the South and South East of England from 1982.
-Applications from rival companies were highly competitive.
-On the 28th December 1980, Southern Television lost its franchise to Television South (TVS), a new consortium with fresh ideas and bold plans that were quite different from Southern Television's proposals.
+Competitive applications were lodged from rival companies, and in December 1980, Southern Television lost its franchise to Television South (TVS), a newly formed consortium.

-Southern's response from the IBA was met with anger and disbelief by its board of directors.
-Although the IBA gave its standard reason for its decision that the competitor offered greater investment and a better mix of programmes, it was believed the station's non-local ownership may have swayed the balance against it.
-Another factor may have been the company's conservative nature and that, with a new decade just dawned, the south of England in time would be a radically different area.
-It was felt that Southern Television's application was more of the same tried and tested formula, which in time would not have reflected the possibilities for the area.
-Yet another possible factor was the incumbent's complacency: its original application was a mere 16 pages long.
-Tactfully the IBA invited Southern Television to re-submit, this time asking the company to go into more depth with its plans.
+The IBA decision angered the Southern board, suggesting the station's non-local ownership swayed the decision against it.
+The incumbent's complacency may have been a factor, its application a mere 16 pages long.
+The IBA invited Southern Television to re-submit, asking the company to go into more depth.

-TVS spent months trying to persuade Southern to sell its studios until they relented.
-TVS was forced to use portable office buildings (popularly known as Portakabins, a brand name) in Southern's car park as a temporary measure until its day of broadcast on 1st January 1982.
-Southern reluctantly agreed to lease its studios to TVS for the production of TVS programmes and then sell them back to TVS outright at the end of 1981.
+TVS used portable office buildings (popularly known as Portakabins, a brand name) in Southern's car park as a temporary measure until Southern finally agreed to lease its studio buildings for production of programmes, only the day before the first TVS broadcast on 1 January 1982.

-The handover was tinged with acrimony on behalf of Southern's management, which appeared to take its anger at the decision out on TVS rather than the IBA, which had made the actual choice.

-In Southern Television's final productions, Day by Yesterday (a Day by Day special) and And It's Goodbye From Us, a song was featured, composed and performed by Richard Stilgoe, deriding the incoming TVS as "Portakabin TV" and mocking TVS for choosing Maidstone as a production base in the newly enlarged dual region—despite the fact that Southern Television itself had already purchased a site at Vinters Park in Maidstone for a planned studio complex, which it would have built had it retained its franchise.
-Southern Television sold the land on to TVS at a considerable profit.
+In Southern Television's final productions, Day by Yesterday, And It's Goodbye From Us, a song was featured, composed and performed by Richard Stilgoe, deriding the incoming TVS as "Portakabin TV" and mocking TVS for choosing Maidstone as a production base in the newly enlarged dual region.
+This was despite Southern Television itself having already purchased a site at Vinters Park in Maidstone for a planned studio complex had it retained its franchise.
+Southern Television sold the land on to TVS at a profit.